-- Synthetic Low Viscosity products providing lower fuel consumption, plus longer drain prices. - GHG emissions, although most of it is recyclable.
-Still, we expect that Customers and Consumers will start looking into the subject and put pressure on the producers to more as an opportunity rather than a risk, working intensively so that our brands are in place to bring significant innovation to the marketplace. - There is a continuous need to lower the energy consumption of the company.
-LPC constantly desired outcome, even though such solutions require high capital expenditures. - to reorganization of waste lube oil collection systems world-wide.
+- Customers & Users switch to lower carbon footprint products due to levies and/or pure environmental consciousness.
+Again, LPC has a great opportunity to provide the best relevant product offerings due to its re-refining process which significantly reduces the carbon impact of the production of the raw material, the lubricant oil. - Synthetic Low Viscosity products providing lower fuel consumption, plus longer drain intervals, set a stage in which LPC can contribute and become part of this premium priced segment.
+Still in this case LPC does not have the advantage of the producer, as mentioned above, and will need to operate as a blender by providing high value products at competitive prices. - Due to high Volumes, lubricant oils create a significant amount of packaging waste affecting GHG emissions, although most of it is recyclable.
+Still, we expect that Customers and Consumers will start looking into the subject and put pressure on the producers to innovate and address that need.
+For LPC this is a high priority matter and it therefore treats more as an opportunity rather than a risk, working intensively so that our brands are in place to bring significant innovation to the marketplace. - There is a continuous need to lower the energy consumption of the company.
+LPC constantly seeks drivers that reduce energy consumption and invests in the solutions to deliver the desired outcome, even though such solutions require high capital expenditures. - Gradual decrease of waste lube oils to be collected.
+It is a long-run threat which might lead to reorganization of waste lube oil collection systems world-wide.